The Projects and Construction Review: Colombia

 - it was rendered without fraud and complying with due process.

 During exequatur procedures the counterparties to the arbitration award may also participate, object, request and gather evidence, and file the corresponding motions.
 Once the validation is granted, if the ruling or award is not fulfilled voluntarily by the losing party, the interested party may commence collection proceedings before a lower court to enforce the foreign ruling or award.
 The only defence available to the defendant is proving payment or compliance with the ruling.

 Outlook and conclusions

-1 Carlos Umaña is the managing partner, Julián Parra is a senior associate and Rafael Bernal is a junior associate at Brigard & Urrutia.
+1 Carlos Umaña is the managing partner, Julián Parra is a senior associate and Rafael Bernal is an intermediate associate at Brigard Urrutia.